 Greece VAT Refund Calculator 2026

 The standard VAT rate in Greece is 24%, but your actual refund after provider commissions and processing fees will typically be between 12% and 15%.
-Non-EU residents who spend more than €50 on a single receipt can claim this tax refund on unused, eligible goods exported in their luggage.
+Non-EU residents who spend at least €50 on a single receipt can claim this tax refund on unused, eligible goods exported in their luggage.

 Quick rules